Bar, Ukraine: Cuisine

 Many cities provide the encyclopedic information on the cuisine, created in the course of history.
 The Ukrainian cuisine has formed and evolved in the historical process of the food selection and preparation through many centuries.

 Bar's traditional cuisine includes pork, beef, chicken, fish, potato, grains, rice, mushrooms and various vegetables.
 Bar's cuisine, includes borsch or Ukrainian red soup with meat, beets, cabbage, mushrooms, potato; the Ukrainian ukha soup with the fish; the Ukrainian "shi" soup with sauerkraut; Ukrainian varenyky with meat, potato and cheese; the Ukrainian holubtsi with pork and beef, rice, carrot; the Ukrainian kotleta-po-Kyivs'ky with the pork and beef meet, the Ukrainian pork and beef sausages; Ukrainian smoked pork and beef sausages; Ukrainian shashlyk with pork and beef meat prepared on an open fire; grilled chicken with red pepper sauce; grilled duck with apples and black pepper; Ukrainian pierogi with meat, apples, and cherries; Ukrainian pizza with meat, vegetables and cheese.

 Potato with mushrooms, or macaroni and cheese, or pasta with cheese, or "kartoplyanyky" / "deruny" / "draniki" with grated potato and onions, or rice with green peas are normally provided as the garnish.

 Bar's Jews have their own cuisine, based on the fish, chicken and vegetables products mainly.
 Stuffed pike from Riv river, cooked in the oven and liverwurst is also eaten.

-A glass of red wine, a glass of white wine, a glass of champagne, cognac, whiskey and vodka are preferred by the locals during the holiday time.

-The Kyivs'ky cake or the Napoleon cake or the Prague cake with a cup of the cappuccino coffee or a cup of the black/green tea are considered as the desserts-of-choice among the locals in Bar.

 There are many restaurants and cafés, which serve the Ukrainian traditional food, tea, coffee in the city.

 The map of Ukraine was created by using the "kartoplyanyky" / "deruny" / "draniki", made of potato, in Bar in 2018.

 Demographics

 According to the Statistics Department, there are the following race groups in the city (see the diagram).
 Bar population has the White, Asian, Black, Mixed, Arab and other racial groups.
-Bar is also considered to be a cosmopolitan city.